 Our DIY Rust-Oleum RockSolid Garage Floor

-First up, let’s answer the question I got the most when I was sharing the process of doing this floor over on Instagram stories – why?
+First up, let’s answer the question I got the most when I was sharing the process of doing this floor over on Instagram – why?

 The beautiful thing about a RockSolid garage floor is that it resists stains and cracks, and it’s so much easier to clean!
 Un-sealed concrete puts of a regular layer of dust, so no matter how much you sweep it kind of always feels a bit dusty and dirty.
 And every time you go out into your garage, some of that dust gets tracked back in with you.